Be Prepared For Hurricane Season

 - Pay attention to local weather reports on the radio, television, or Internet.

-- Stock up on non-perishable food, water, medications, and any other necessities to avoid the need for travel during the storm.
+- Stock up on non-perishable food, water, medications, and any other necessities such as infant supplies to avoid the need for travel during the storm.
 If called to evacuate, do so immediately.

 - Learn what to do in case of a power outage.